mahmoud/lithoxyl/docs/overview.rst

 Lithoxyl is next-generation logging and instrumentation for Python.
-This practical tutorial walks new users through the fundamentals necessary to get up and running with Lithoyxl in under 10 minutes.
+This practical tutorial walks new users through the fundamentals necessary to get up and running with Lithoxyl in under 10 minutes.

 Motivating factors